Hoepla

-Hoepla ("Whoops") was a Dutch experimental cultural television show broadcast in 1967.
+Hoepla ("Whoops") is a Dutch experimental cultural television show broadcast in 1967.
 It aimed at a young teenage audience and was notable for being unpredictable and risky in its subject matter, featuring reports, performances, declarations, and interviews that tied in with the subversive atmosphere of the Provo movement.
-Three episodes were made for the VPRO, and the show caused national controversy when a naked woman, Phil Bloom, appeared on the show, being the first time this happened on Dutch television.
+Three episodes were made for the VPRO, and the show caused controversy when a naked woman, Phil Bloom, appeared on the show, being the first time this happened on Dutch television.
 (Note: Critics differentiate between the brief nudity in Hoepla, characterized by its inactivity, and the first scene involving a naked actress (Pleuni Touw) acting: that occurred in 1974's De Stille Kracht.)
 A fourth episode was taped but did not air until 2008.
 The show was written and produced by the team of Wim T. Schippers, Wim van der Linden, Willem de Ridder, and Hans Verhagen.

 Background

 Hoepla was made by and for a teenage audience (the post-World War II generation), at a time (the late 1960s) when Dutch culture was one of "boredom and obedience".
 That segment of the population had already clashed with the establishment over a VARA television show that ran from 1963 to 1966, Zo is het toevallig ook nog eens een keer, "the most despised and controversial satirical TV program ever".
 That show, based on the BBC program That Was the Week That Was, had aired a parody of the Lord's Prayer ("Give us this day our daily television"), on 4 January 1964, in a skit called "Beeldreligie" ("image worship") which led to criticism from television viewers and politicians; questions were asked in parliament, and one of the show's presenters, the wildly popular and by no means rebellious Mies Bouwman, was forced to resign from the show after receiving threats.
 Police were called in to protect the studio during subsequent tapings.
 Like Zo is het toevallig, Hoepla would tackle controversial topics such as "the colonial past, the royal family, and sexuality" in a social system where "authority and community were central".